EhsanRia/End-Of-Year-Project/README.md

 Once extracted, open the folder in  Android Studio

 Notice
-When you first launch the android studio it might take a while for the gradle to sync
+When you first launch Android Studio, it might take a while for the Gradle to sync.
+This is normal

+Important
+Make sure you download the whole project file ,including the images, for the project to load properly